LibreCAD/docs/appx/build.rst

 Build LibreCAD
 ~~~~~~~~~~~~~~

 Create a "development" directory for the source code and related libraries, e.g `~/dev/`.
-Extract the contents of the source code zip file, "LibreCAD-master.zip", to the development directory, resulting in a sub-directory with the LibreCAD source code, e.g ~/dev/LibreCAD-master.
+Extract the contents of the source code zip file, `LibreCAD-master.zip`, to the development directory, resultiung in a sub-directory with the LibreCAD source code, e.g `~/dev/LibreCAD-master`.
 Once the source code has been extracted, compiled it with the following commands:

 ::